ibm-cloud-docs/apps/ts_apps.md

 ```
 process.env.VCAP_SERVICES
 ```

 For more information about the commands that you can use in other program languages, see [Java ![External link icon](../icons/launch-glyph.svg "External link icon")](http://docs.run.pivotal.io/buildpacks/java/java-tips.html#env-var){: new_window} and [Ruby ![External link icon](../icons/launch-glyph.svg "External link icon")](http://docs.run.pivotal.io/buildpacks/ruby/ruby-tips.html#env-var){: new_window}.

-## Can't deploy apps by using IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}
-{: #ts_bm_tools_facet}
-{: troubleshoot}

-When an unsupported facet is applied to your Eclipse project, you might not be able to deploy your apps to {{site.data.keyword.cloud_notm}} by using the IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}.

-You can successfully deploy your app to {{site.data.keyword.cloud_notm}} by using the Cloud Foundry CLI.
-However, you can't deploy the app to {{site.data.keyword.cloud_notm}} by using the IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}, and you see the error message: `Project facet <facet_name> is not supported.` For example:
-{: tsSymptoms}
-`Project facet Cloud Foundry Standalone Application version 1.0 is not supported.`

-The IBM Eclipse Tools for {{site.data.keyword.cloud_notm}} map projects to {{site.data.keyword.cloud_notm}} runtimes by project facets.
-Facets define the requirements for Java EE projects in Eclipse, and are used as part of the runtime configuration so that different runtimes are associated with different projects.
-If the facet that is applied to the project isn't supported by the IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}, you can't deploy your app by using the IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}.
-{: tsCauses}

-You must remove the facet from the Eclipse project so that you can deploy your app by using the IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}.
-{: tsResolve}

-To remove the facet, in the IBM Eclipse Tools for {{site.data.keyword.cloud_notm}}, click **Project > Properties > Project Facets** for the project.
-Then, clear the check box for the unsupported facet.

 ## 502 Bad Gateway errors are received
 {: #ts_502_error}